CloversChemistry/CloversChemistry.github.io/_pages/research_new/job_research.md

 My work focuses on the synthesis and purification of therapeutic oligonucleotides.
 I specialize on solid support projects involving both CPG and polystyrene, conjugation experiments, along with working on client projects.

 ## Posters
-“Optimization of Reaction Conditions for Oligo-peptide Conjugation Reactions” Poster ADC World Conference 2024
+“Optimization of Reaction Conditions for Oligo-peptide Conjugation Reactions” Poster ADC World Conference 2024 <br>
 Note: Will upload once made public.
 <br><br>
 [Research Home](/research_new/)